kate-bagenzo/strawberry-starter/src/posts/user-ref.md

 - `authorLink`
     - A link to your personal website or social media or etc. Appears on the footer.
 You can leave this blank if you prefer.
 - `authorContact`
-    -Your email.
+    - Your email.
 Appears on the footer.
 You can leave this blank if you prefer.
 - `siteStyle`
     - The theme used by your blog.
 Themes are in located `src/assets/styles/themes/`.
 You can use (or edit) one of the premade themes, or create your own if you know CSS.